-This was where Klimt went to school and learned to paint.
-Today, you can see 9 gorgeous Klimt sketches or "cartoons," drawn for a mosaic frieze at the Brussels Palais Stoclet.
+At MAK, you can see where Klimt went to school and learned to paint.
+Today, you can see nine gorgeous Klimt sketches or "cartoons."
+They were created for a mosaic frieze in the dining room of the Stoclet House in Brussels.
 Klimt worked on them from 1905-09.

 Address: Stubenring 5